logo

 Fluid — what is it?

-1. A term used collectively for liquids and gases
+1. A term that collectively refers to liquids and gases

-2. A collection of molecules arranged randomly and gathered together1
+2. A collection of molecules randomly arranged and clustered together1

-1. In the resting state normal (normal) stresses act, and in the flowing state when shear stress is applied, continuous deformation occurs and the material flows2
+1. In the stationary state, normal stress acts, and in the flowing state, when shear stress is applied, the material undergoes continuous deformation and flows2

 Explanation

-Although called a definition, it is not particularly rigorous.
-Nevertheless, even without a strict definition we naturally know what a fluid is, and that is sufficient.
+Although called a definition, it is not very strict.
+However, even without a rigorous definition we naturally know what a fluid is, and that is sufficient.
 Common properties of fluids include fluidity and viscosity.
-Fluidity is, literally, the property of flowing, and viscosity is the property that characterizes resistance to shear stress and to fluid friction3.
-Put simply, viscosity indicates how sticky or how thick a substance is.
+Fluidity (the ability to flow) is literally the property of flowing, and viscosity characterizes resistance to shear stress and fluid friction3.
+Simply put, viscosity denotes the degree of stickiness or thickness.

-Fluid mechanics is the discipline that deals with the motion of fluids.
-Fluid mechanics is further divided into two branches depending on the state of the fluid: fluid statics, which deals with stationary fluids, and fluid dynamics, which deals with moving (flowing) fluids.
-The Navier–Stokes equations — the paradigmatic nonlinear partial differential equations and the subject of one of the Millennium Prize Problems, “Existence and smoothness of solutions to the Navier–Stokes equations” — arise in fluid mechanics.
+Fluid mechanics is the discipline that studies the motion of fluids.
+Fluid mechanics is divided into two subfields depending on the state of the fluid: fluid statics, which deals with stationary fluids, and fluid dynamics, which deals with moving (flowing) fluids.
+The Navier–Stokes equations, famed as the ‘ultimate’ differential equations and the subject of one of the Millennium Prize problems — “existence and smoothness of solutions to the Navier–Stokes equations” — arise in fluid mechanics.

 $$ \frac{ \partial \mathbf{u}}{ \partial t}+\left( \mathbf{u} \cdot \nabla \right)\mathbf{u}=\mathbf{f}-\frac{1}{\rho}\nabla p + \nu \nabla ^{2}\mathbf{u} $$